TSdreamer/TSdreamer.g/_tabs/about.md

 # Hi

-I'm Haotian MA, a doctoral researcher at the [University of Warwick](https://warwick.ac.uk/) focusing on applying data-driven method to accelerate the arrival of a sustainable energy fueled future.
+I'm Haotian MA, a doctoral researcher at the [University College London](https://www.ucl.ac.uk/) focusing on applying data-driven method to accelerate the arrival of a sustainable energy fueled future.

 I have a strong academic background in computer engineering, including completion of the [Institute of Data, System and Society, MIT](https://idss.mit.edu/) Summer Program and obtained a master's degree from the [University of Nottingham](https://www.nottingham.ac.uk/engineering/).
 I've finished impactful projects at the [University of Birmingham](https://www.birmingham.ac.uk/index.aspx) and the [Global Energy Interconnection Research Institute](https://geiri.eu/).